 A stunning compact hybrid producing thick spikes of eye catching two-tone marine blue and white flowers; a tremendous visual impact massed in the garden, border plantings or in containers

 The Governor Lupine features bold spikes of blue pea-like flowers with white overtones rising above the foliage from late spring to early summer.
 The flowers are excellent for cutting.
 Its palmate leaves remain emerald green in color throughout the season.
-The fruit is not ornamentally significant.

 The Governor Lupine is an herbaceous perennial with a rigidly upright and towering form.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This plant will require occasional maintenance and upkeep, and should be cut back in late fall in preparation for winter.
 It is a good choice for attracting hummingbirds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 The Governor Lupine is recommended for the following landscape applications;